 Store Unit Rules To Abide

 The first item in what not to keep inside a storage unit are perishable items.
 Anything with an expiration date is considered a perishable item.
 These items can spoil after a long period of time.
-Once perishable items have rotten then they can attract insects, bugs and pests.
-Once bugs have taken over a storage unit then all of your belongings can potentially be destroyed.
-If a storage unit catches an overflow of bugs then the person renting the unit will be held responsible.
-Getting rid of these pests can be costly, especially if they made their way into other storage units.
+Once perishable items have rotten.
+Then they can attract insects, bugs, and pests.
+Once bugs have taken over a storage unit, then all of your belongings can potentially be destroyed.
+If a storage unit catches an overflow of bugs, then the person renting the unit will be held responsible.
+Getting rid of these pests can be costly, especially if they make their way into other storage units.

 Fertilizer & Plants

 Fertilizers and plants are other examples of what not to keep inside a storage unit.
-Plants are living beings that require plenty of nutrients, sunlight and water.
+Plants are living beings that require plenty of nutrients, sunlight, and water.
 A storage unit is the exact opposite environment of what plants need to thrive.
-Once a plant dies then it can attract pests just like perishable items.
-After pests have taken over a storage unit then a pest control company or waste disposal company is called in.
+Once a plant dies, then it can attract pests, just like perishable items.
+After pests have taken over a storage unit, then a pest control company or waste disposal company is called in.
 Fertilizers can have the same effect inside a storage unit as well.
-Fertilizers are nutrients for plants so it is considered a perishable item.
+Fertilizers are nutrients for plants, so it is considered perishable item.
 Also, fertilizers can retain a foul smell after a certain period of time.
-If unsure, then check the label of the fertilizer if it has an expiration date.
+If unsure, then check the label of the fertilizer to see if it has an expiration date.

 The next item of what not to keep inside a storage unit is toxic chemicals.
-Chlorine bleach, ammonia, nail polish and acetone are toxic chemicals that shouldn’t be kept inside a storage unit.
+Chlorine bleach, ammonia, nail polish, and acetone are toxic chemicals that shouldn’t be kept inside a storage unit.
 These chemicals put everyone at risk if left unattended for a long period of time.
 One needs to be very careful when handling and storing these chemicals.
-The reason being is that these chemicals have fumes that leak after a certain period of time.
-Since these fumes are trapped inside a storage unit then it can become extremely dangerous.
+The reason is that these chemicals have fumes that leak after a certain period of time.
+Since these fumes are trapped inside a storage unit, they can become extremely dangerous.
 Be sure to check the labels of any chemicals as to where you can properly store them elsewhere.